tahirm27/SpaceQuest/README.md

 # SpaceQuest
-A webapp for users to explore the observable universe.
+A webapp tool for users to explore and download NASA's APOD imagery since 1995.